Difference Between WADL vs WSDL

 5. Interfaces are accessed using data formats and protocols, located as a specific network address such as URL.

-6. WADL is used to simplify the reuse of web service based on existing HTTP architecture, described using a set of resource elements.
+6. WADL is used to simplify web service reuse based on existing HTTP architecture, described using a set of resource elements.

 7. For RESTful and hybrid services, Web Application Description Language is preferred, WADL library parses files and possible service requests as API.